Skip to main content

 GoodRx icon

-How much your hair grows back could depend on other factors, such as:
+But hair regrowth will vary from person to person, even if you stop using nicotine.
+How much your hair grows back depends on other factors, such as:

 • Family history and genetic factors